 Entertainment may range from small community amateur groups, commercial entertainers and roaming performers.
 Ensure material will not be offensive to the target population of the event and that the content is relevant and engaging.
 Ensure that performer requirements are discussed prior to the event and all parties are aware of their rights and responsibilities.
+All performers are required to have their own Public liability insurance.

 Remember, you have a duty of care in relation to the health and safety of performers at your event.
-During your risk assessment, identify any potential hazards for performers and take steps to minimise those risks.
-(See the Safety and Security section).
+During your risk assessment, identify any potential hazards for performers and take steps to minimise those risks (See the Safety and Security section).
 Remember also that performers may need facilities in which to change their clothes, do their make-up etc.

 Rides and Amusement Structures